A quantum analogue of convex optimization: Future directions

 \paragraph{Calculus of variations.} The optimization problems we solve in this paper are instantiations of the calculus of variations~\cite{Kot14-CoV}.
 We propose the calculus of variations as a venue for exponential quantum speedups.

 A typical problem is

 where $L,C_i: \rn \times \mathbb R\times \rn$.

-The problem is a good candidate for an exponential quantum advantage, since classically solving it, for example via finite element method, requires exponential time in $n$.
-A quantum computer has an advantage in that the exponentially large data $u$ can be efficiently stored and manipulated in a number of qubits increasing polynomially as the dimension $n$ grows.
+The problem is a good candidate for an exponential quantum advantage, since classical algorithms, such as finite element methods, require exponential time in $n$.
+A quantum computer has an advantage in that the exponentially large data $u$ can be efficiently stored and manipulated in polynomially many qubits in $n$.